Yukkuricraft/yukkuricraft.net/content/pages/Rules.md

 4) **Do not ask for promotions**

    Promotions to staff are administered as per the server's requirement.
-The highest non-staff rank attainable is Elder, which is obtained by being a continuing positive contributor to the server's social development.
+The highest non-staff rank attainable is Sage, which is obtained by being a continuing positive contributor to the server's social development.
 While asking for information or offering to help is fine, demanding a promotion will reflect poorly on your character.